BretFisher/sysbench-docker-hpe/README.md

 ## Scenario 2: Using multiple official MySQL Docker images on a single virtual machine

-  - Use `/docker/Dockefile` to build a image with MySQL, Sysbench, and scripts installed
+  - Use `/docker/Dockefile` to build a image with MySQL, Sysbench, and scripts installed, or download an image with default values by `docker pull bretfisher/sysbench-docker-hpe`
-  - Use `/docker/build.sh` as an example build command
+  - Use `/docker/build.sh` as an example build command to make your own image
   - Use `/docker/run8.sh` to start 8 containers and build test db's in each one
   - Use `/docker/test8.sh` to start sysbench workloads across 8 containers (detached)
   - Use `/docker/results.sh` to grep transaction results from 8 containers